biopragmatics/curies/docs/source/tutorial.rst

 Reusable data structures for references
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 While URIs and CURIEs are often represented as strings, for many programmatic applications,
-it is preferrable to pre-parse them into a pair of prefix corresponding to a semantic space
+it is preferable to pre-parse them into a pair of prefix corresponding to a semantic space
 and local unique identifier from that semantic space. ``curies`` provides two complementary
 data structures for representing these pairs: